 - Have very severe iron deficiency or blood loss

-- Have serious gastrointestinal disorders, such as severe inflammatory bowel disease, and cannot take iron therapy by mouth
+- Have serious gastrointestinal disorders, such as severe inflammatory bowel disease, or have had stomach or intestine surgery and cannot take iron therapy by mouth

 - Are receiving supplemental erythropoietin therapy